-Brenda DeckerChief Information Officer
+Brenda DeckerActing Chief Information Officer

-Office of the CIO
+Office of the Chief Information Officer

 Year Appointed: 2005

 Brenda is a member and/or chair of numerous commissions and councils in Nebraska State Government.
 She holds membership in numerous professional organizations and has a national certification as a Professional Manager from the Institute of Certified Professional Managers.
-As a member of the National Association of State Chief Information Officers, she has served as the Co-Chair of the Awards Committee and the Security and Privacy Committee, an Executive Board member, as well as serving as the current Vice President of the organization.
-In 2012, through Governor Heineman’s nomination, Federal Communications Commission Chair, Julius Genachowski appointed Brenda to serve on the FCC Technical Advisory Board for First Responder Interoperability.
+As a member of the National Association of State Chief Information Officers, she served as the 2012-2013 President of the organization, an Executive Board member, as well as having served as the Co-Chair of the Awards Committee, the Enterprise Architecture Committee and the Security and Privacy Committee.
+In 2012, through Governor Heineman’s nomination, Federal Communications Commission Chair Julius Genachowski appointed Brenda to serve on the FCC Technical Advisory Board for First Responder Interoperability.